ManimCommunity/manim/docs/source/guides/deep_dive.rst

   implementation of :meth:`.Scene.should_update_mobjects` for more details.

-If this is not the case (just as in our toy example), Manager calls :meth:`.Scene.play_internal`, preserving the Scene customization seam.
-Its default implementation delegates back to Manager's sample loop, which steps through the time progression and requests corresponding frames.
+If this is not the case (just as in our toy example), Manager enters its own private sample loop directly.
+It steps through the time progression and requests corresponding frames.
+Scene supplies compilation and graph-mutation helpers, not an execution loop.

 Within that loop, the following steps are performed: